joshkel/qdz/dev/mechanics.md

 Should a rat at a dungeon depth for a level 10 player automatically be level 10?
 Probably not, but some level scaling should be good.

-TO DO: How should monsters level up, given that player characters' levels and stats are so dependent on absorbing techniques?
-I could hand-wave it as creatures' native qi or training gives them comparable abilities.
+How should monsters level up, given that player characters' levels and stats are so dependent on absorbing techniques?
+For simplicity of design and balancing, monsters will probably follow the same rules; I can hand-wave it as creatures' native qi or training gives them comparable abilities.

 Techniques
 ==========

 Number of techniques known:

 * [Soren Johnson says](http://gamasutra.com/view/news/193428/Seven_Deadly_Sins_of_strategy_game_design.php) that 12 is "a good rule-of-thumb for how many different options a player can keep in his or her mind before everything turns to mush."
+(His advice is mostly for strategy games; does it apply equally to a roguelike?)
 * Multiply by 2.5 or more to allow for passive, triggered, and sustained abilities?
 Additional considerations:
     * Situational and out-of-combat abilities wouldn't count against the limit.
     * Allowing weaker active abilities to give passive boosts to other abilities (à la Diablo II's patch 1.10 skill synergy bonuses) would let me further increase this.